 - Whole class feedback

 - Plickers/Socrative

 - Questioning

 - Low Stakes Quizzing

-- Retrieval sessions
+- A show what you know book for our foundation subjects

 - Standardised scores and termly assessments using NFER and SATS materials.

 - Teachers termly foundation subject teacher assessment grid.
 Teacher assessments are based on interactions and discussions with the pupil and observations in lessons alongside formal assessments.